aptlogica/sereni-jwt-provider/README.md

 ## Overview

-**sereni-jwt-provider** is an enterprise-grade JWT token service and authentication backend engineered for security, scalability, and reliability in production environments.
-This comprehensive JWT identity service and developer auth service features advanced token management, automated key rotation, and seamless integration capabilities for modern cloud-native applications as a backend authentication server with token based authentication and identity provider jwt capabilities for multi-tenant systems.
-Open source JWT server for backend authentication.
+**sereni-jwt-provider** is an open-source authentication service for generating, verifying, and managing JSON Web Tokens (JWT).
+It enables secure, token-based authentication for APIs, microservices, and backend applications.
+Designed for scalability and ease of integration, it helps protect endpoints, validate requests, and ensure only authorized access to your systems.

 ## Key Features